ent/ent/doc/md/getting-started.md

 ## Create Your First Entity

 To get started, create a new `ent.Client`.
-For this example, we will use SQLite3.

 <Tabs
 defaultValue="sqlite"